hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 The easiest way of checking this is to check the periodic acknowledgements from their participant and mediator.
 This is a message each node sends out to acknowledge that it has seen messages up to a certain timestamp.
 This allows both to see whether the node is active at all (i.e. has it stopped sending out acknowledgements) and whether it as lagging behind.

-The acknowlegdements can be seen in the [global domain catchup dashboard](https://grafana.dev.global.canton.network.digitalasset.com/d/ca9df344-c699-4efe-83c2-5fb2639d96d9/global-domain-catchup?orgId=1&refresh=30s&var-DS=prometheus&var-namespace=sv-1&var-migration=All&var-member=All&var-sender=PAR::Cumberland-2::1220af629c13...).
+The acknowlegdements can be seen in the [global domain catchup dashboard](https://grafana.dev.global.canton.network.digitalasset.com/d/ca9df344-c699-4efe-83c2-5fb2639d96d9/global-domain-catchup?orgId=1&refresh=30s&var-DS=prometheus&var-namespace=sv-1&var-migration=All&var-member=All) (tip: you can filter by the ID of the sender at the top).
 Particularly useful are the lag and the catchup speed which let you estimate how long it will take for a node to catchup.

 ![Cumberland lagging](pics/acknowledgement_dashboard.png)